sky46/mhs-drama-manager/README.md

 # Dratt!
-Dratt (stylized as Dratt!) is a web app for managing students' attendance in high school drama productions, built for simplicity and ease of use.
+Dratt (stylized as Dratt!) is a web application for managing students' attendance in high school drama productions, built for simplicity and ease of use.
 ## Features
 Both teachers and students can log in and use Dratt.
 Users have different permissions depending on their account type.